cklim83/test_md/oop/inheritance.md

 ## Class Inheritance
 - Inheritance occurs when a class inherit behaviors from another class.
 - The class inheriting behaviors is called the **subclass** while the class it inherits from is called the **superclass**.
-- Inheritance allows us to place common behaviors of related classes to a common superclass and make them available to those classes without repeating code (DRY princple).
+- Inheritance allows us to place common behaviors of related classes to a common superclass and make them available to those classes without repeating code (DRY principle).
 Any future changes to these behaviors can also be made at one place, making the code more maintainable.
 - In example below, the `speak` behavior is common to all animal types and can thus be extracted to an `Animal` superclass.
-Whoever that needs it can inherit from this superclass.
+Whichever animal types that needs it can inherit from this superclass.
 ```ruby
 class Animal
   def speak